Happy birthday to Raphaël Géminiani, who was born on June 12, 1925.

 Bobet was riding for the French national team and Géminiani for Centre-Midi.
 Despite being rivals, Géminiani insisted that one Frenchman should help the other rather than see a foreigner win.

 Géminiani was additionally bitter at being excluded from Bobet’s team, a result of politics he said.
 “Every time I have worn the French jersey, I have honored it.
-It’s happened often: nine times in the Tour de France, three times in the Giro, twice in the Vuelta.
+It’s happened often: nine times in the Tour de France, three times in the Giro, and twice in the Vuelta.
 And now I’m thrown out just like that.”

 This was further animated when a fan gave Géminiani a donkey at the start of the race in Brussels.
 He told reporters he would call it “Marcel”, after Marcel Bidot, whom he felt had kept him off of the team.